Skip to content Skip to footer navigation

 Not only are house brands usually cheaper, they've also improved in quality – dramatically.

-Our food taste tests reveal these once-bottom-shelf brands often score very well and sometimes even win our taste tests, outshining more premium products for a fraction of the price.
+Our food taste tests reveal these once bottom-shelf brands often score very well and sometimes even win our taste tests, outshining more premium products for a fraction of the price.
 See which house brands and products come out on top.

 4. Swap standard produce for 'ugly' fruit and veg

-At Harris Farm, this range of produce is called 'Imperfect Picks', Woolworths call it 'The Odd Bunch' and at Coles, look for the 'I'm Perfect' range.
-If you look past a few little bumps or knobbly bits, you can make significant savings, and what does it matter what your potatoes look like if you're going to mash them up?
+If you look past a few little bumps or knobbly bits, you can make significant savings, and does it really matter what your avocados look like if you're only going to mash them up and turn them into guacamole?

 oddly_shaped_vegetables